AutomatedLab/AutomatedLab/Help/AutomatedLabDefinition/en-us/Get-LabIsoImageDefinition.md

 # Get-LabIsoImageDefinition

 ## SYNOPSIS
-Returns all ISOs in the lab
+Returns all ISO definitions in the lab

 ## SYNTAX